 40 years after its shutdown, the island was reopened for tourism.
-Today, a couple of operators offer guided tours from Nagasaki port.
-Since its structures are prone to collapse anytime, access to the island is fairly restricted.
-Effectively, you are bound to a few hundred meters of fenced walkways.
-Nonetheless, it remains one of the most outlandish places you can ever set foot on.
+Today, a handful of operators offer guided tours from Nagasaki port.
+As a visitor you are, however, restricted to a few hundred meters of fenced walkways.
+Since the island’s structures are prone to collapse anytime, the authorities have banned any direct access to them.

 Should you like to take a closer look, Google has extensive coverage of the place through its street view technology.
 Their footage even lets you peek into the abandoned buildings, showing tube TVs, discarded soda bottles and other remains of Gunkanjima’s former inhabitants.